Conductor: Gianluca Capuano

 Kristofer Lundin: Odoardo (tenor)

-This is the Salzburg production of Handel's Ariodante starring the one and only Cecilia Bartoli.
-They have found an excellent soprano who is smaller than her to play her love.
+This is the Salzburg production of Handel's Ariodante, 2017, starring the one and only Cecilia Bartoli.
+In Kathryn Lewek they have found an excellent soprano who is smaller than Cecilia to play her love.
+Their voices are beautiful together.
 The presence of many men in business suits makes it regie.
 At the very beginning Cecilia speaks to us in Italian to explain her story.
 The set is large and almost blank.

 Cecilia's entrance is made in a full suit of armor.
 One cannot stop staring at her.
 In her first aria after the king has declared Ariodante to be his heir, she sings all that coloratura while getting increasingly drunk.
 I didn't know this opera was a comedy.
 Villazon prevents her from falling down.
 On the eve of the wedding there is a party where people dance in period costumes, including Ariodante and Ginevra.
 The bits where Cecilia dances are relatively short but enjoyable.
 So far so good.